grbtm/django-rest-api/README.md

 # django-rest-api
-RESTful HTTP API to query a dataset.
+Simple RESTful HTTP API to query a dataset.
 Implemented with Django Rest framework.

 The REST API offers an interface to query a dataset from a RDBMS.